MTESSDev/Cics2dotNet-2PC-WCF/README.md

 Only the last two (Message Encoding and Transport) are required; the rest are optional.

-The simplest binding definition you can do is te following one:
+The simplest binding definition you can do is the following one:
 ```xml
 <bindings>
   <customBinding>